 If you’re going to have a long day, why not look your best while you’re tackling it?
 Don’t skimp on shower-time.
 Start with lukewarm water to open up the pores of your skin and work your way slowly towards water that’s on the colder side.
 The idea of a cold shower may not sound very tempting but it comes with a number of benefits.

-- Cold water has a great ability to help you snap out of your drowsiness.3
+- Cold water has a great ability to

 - It has been proven that cold showers can positively boost the mood and trigger creative thinking.
 4